-“Oh, Alpert thought it was a just a routine call about a patient and he would call back and it would all be settled” he told himself in an unconvincingly.
+“Oh, Alpert thought it was just a routine call about a patient and he would call back and it would all be settled,” he told himself unconvincingly.

 He was glad that this was Rita’s morning on the road, making house calls.
 It allowed him to answer the phone.
 Every time it rang he expected to hear Alpert’s voice.
 It never was and his curiosity continued to rise

 He glanced at the clock on the wall.
 It was one o’clock now.
 She would be back any minute.
 Soon he heard the familiar sound of Sam’s Caddy.
 Seconds later they entered.
 It looked like the beauty and the beast.
 Rita’s petite good looks stood in sharp contrast to those of Sam.
 Sam was a huge, bearded, black man with thick protruding scars on his face and upper arms.
 His mere presence cast an aura of intimidation.

 Sam was Rita’s self-appointed bodyguard and chauffeur.
 It was his way of paying a debt.
 Sam did more than just driving her around on her calls.
 He was also the reason that the clinic was the only operating storefront in twenty blocks that didn’t need pull-down window gratings or Fort Knox-type security equipment.
 He had been Ed and Rita’s “main man” as he called himself, almost since they started.